 - An Individualized Education Plan (IEP), Section 504 Plan, Summary of Performance (SOP) or Response to Intervention (RtI) will be accepted for verification of disability.

-- Accommodations will be determined by an interactive process between the EAC professional staff member and student.
+- Accommodations will be determined by an interactive process between the AR professional staff member and student.